Double crochet stitch (DC) tutorial

 If you searched for how to double crochet, follow the 7 steps below slowly once, then repeat them on a small practice swatch until the rhythm feels automatic.

-Double Crochet Stitch at a glance
+What Is Double Crochet Stitch at a glance?

 • Topic: double crochet stitch